 - Serve: Arrange the slices of prime rib roast slices elegantly on a serving platter.
 Pour the gravy into a boat and serve on the side.

 - Read this recipe ALL the way through before cooking!!

 - Recommended ordering method: Ask for the first cut (loin side) of the standing rib roast.
-One “bone” will feed 2 people, so a 3 bone roast will feed about 6.
+One “bone” will feed 2 people, so a 3 bone roast will feed about six people.

 - For easier carving, have your butcher remove the bones from the roast and truss them back to roast.
 Even if you do NOT have the butcher remove bones from roast, you still need to truss the roast to ensure even cooking.

 - The gravy yields 4 1/2 cups, which is A LOT.
 My household likes a lot of gravy.
 If yours does not, simply divide the gravy ingredients in half.

 - If you own a blow torch, you can torch the outside, instead of high temperature roasting it before serving.

 ©No Spoon Necessary.
 All images and content are under copyright protection.
 Please do not use any images without prior permission.
 Do not publish this recipe without prior consent.
 To reference this recipe, please link directly to this post.